Estimating sparse direct effects in multivariate regression with the spike-and-slab LASSO: Introduction

-There are between 10 and 100 trillion microorganisms living within each person's lower intenstines.
-These bacteria, fungi, viruses and other microbes constitute the human gut \textit{microbiome} \citep{guinane2013role}.
-Recent research suggests that the composition of human gut microbiome can have a substantial effect on our health and well-being \citep{shreiner2015gut}: microbes living in the gut play an integral role in our digestive and metabolic processes \citep{larsbrink2014discrete,belcheva2014gut}; they can mediate our immune response to various diseases \citep{kamada2014regulation, kim2017interplay}; and they can even influence disease pathogenesis and progression \citep{scher2013expansion, wang2011gut}.
+Between 10 and 100 trillion microorganisms live within each person's lower intestines.
+These bacteria, fungi, viruses, and other microbes constitute the human gut \textit{microbiome} \citep{guinane2013role}.
+The composition of human gut microbiome can substantially affect our health and well-being \citep{shreiner2015gut}: in addition to playing an integral role in digestion and metabolic processes, microbes living in the gut can mediate immune response to certain diseases \citep{kamada2014regulation} and may even influence disease pathogenesis and progression \citep{wang2011gut}.

-Additional emerging evidence suggests that the gut microbiome mediates the effects of lifestyle factors such as diet and medication use on human health \citep{singh2017influence,battson2018gut,hills2019gut}.
-That is, such lifestyle factors may first affect the composition of the gut microbiome, which in turn influences health outcomes.
-In fact, lifestyle factors and medication use can impact the composition of the microbiome in direct and indirect ways.
+Emerging evidence suggests that the gut microbiome can mediate the effects of diet and medication use on human health \citep{singh2017influence}.
+That is, these factors may first affect the composition of the gut microbiome, which in turn influences health outcomes.
+Further, these factors can impact the composition of the microbiome in both direct and indirect ways.
 For instance, many antibiotics target and kill certain microbial species, thereby directly affecting the abundances of the targeted species.
-However, by killing the targeted species, the antibiotics may reduce the overall competition for nutrients, thereby allowing non-targeted species to proliferate.
-In other words, by directly reducing the abundance of certain targeted microbes, antibiotics may indirectly increase the abundance of other non-targeted species.
-Our goal in this paper is to estimate such direct and indirect effects.
+However, by killing the targeted species, the antibiotics may reduce the overall competition for nutrients, which allows non-targeted species to proliferate.
+Thus, by directly reducing the abundance of a small number targeted microbes, antibiotics may indirectly increase the abundance of many other non-targeted species.